List of automobiles notable for negative reception: Nash/Austin Metropolitan (1954–62)

 The Nash Metropolitan was one of the first attempts by a US car maker to produce a small car "which would be mainly used as a second car."
 Compared to other small cars of the era, it was to be much more luxurious, intended to be "a big car in miniature" by its main developer George Mason.
 It was also one of the first cars specifically designed for and marketed towards women, being advertised as "a motorized shopping cart for affluent urban gals."
 It was developed by Nash in co-operation with British Austin Motors, who also produced it at their Longbridge plant, making it the first US-developed car to be entirely produced in a different country.
 However, despite having large marketing efforts put into the project, it never sold as well as planned and ended up as a commercial failure.
 The main reasons for this were considered its poor performance, poor handling, poor reliability, and the small market for small economy cars on the US market, with a rising prosperity that, despite Nash considering it exactly the car America needed, made the trend go to bigger, full-size cars.

-Austin also sold it under its own brand, and later as a standalone brand, on the European market, but it was not successful there either, with about 9,300 units sold.
+Austin sold it under its own brand, and later as a standalone brand, on the European market, but it was not successful there either, with about 9,300 units sold.
 Brian Sewell of The Independent called it "one of the nastiest cars ever built."
 Stuff.co.nz included in its list of "Cars that should never have been built," saying: "Designed to conquer the US market by combining Nash styling with British small car mechanicals and innovation, the Metropolitan was an abject failure being the worst of both worlds."
 Money Inc. included it in its list of the 20 worst cars ever made, calling it "One of the biggest bombs in automotive history and definitely one of the worst cars ever made."
 The car has gained a cult following, with a small, but enthusiastic fan base in North America and Europe maintaining surviving examples and the collector's price for good cars rising, now reaching almost three times its original price.